How to bring birds to your garden

 Many cat owners are now building outdoor enclosures in their gardens, or ‘catios’, that allow their furry friends to bask in the sun while still keeping the local birds and animals safe.

 Got 20 minutes to spare?
-That’s all you need to be part of this year’s Aussie Backyard Bird Count, taking place from 23-29 October.
+That’s all you need to be part of this year’s Aussie Backyard Bird Count, taking place from 16-22 October.
 The count helps BirdLife Australia find out about the common species that live near us, providing a snapshot that can be compared from one year to the next.
 Understanding trends in our bird communities is a great indicator of the health of the environment, so go to your favourite outdoor space and record what you see.
-Check the website for all the details.

-This story was originally posted in August 2017.
+This story was originally posted in August 2017 and has been updated.